ghiden/notational-velocity-sh/README.md

 4.  **Place the script in your `PATH`.**

-    Move the `nvalt.sh` script to a directory in your system's `PATH` (e.g., `/usr/local/bin`) to make it accessible from anywhere in the terminal.
+    Move the `nv.sh` script to a directory in your system's `PATH` (e.g., `/usr/local/bin`) to make it accessible from anywhere in the terminal.

     ```bash
-    sudo mv nvalt.sh /usr/local/bin/nvalt
+    sudo mv nv.sh /usr/local/bin/nv
     ```

 ## Usage